Computer-Science-and-Engineering-GNDEC/Hackathon-1.1/Falcon Coders1/progress.md

 3. Learning about various aspects to find the solution of problem

-1.solution - we can use issues part in support module of erpnext
+Note - we can use issues part in support module of erpnext